Adam Worth: Release and last years

-Worth was released early for good behavior in 1897.
+Worth was released early for good behaviour in 1897.
 He returned to London and stole £4,000 from a diamond shop to get funds.
-When he visited his wife in the asylum, she barely recognized him.
-He traveled to New York and visited his children.
+When he visited his wife in the asylum, she barely recognised him.
+He travelled to New York and visited his children.
 Then he proceeded to meet with William Pinkerton, to whom he described the events of his life in great detail.
 The manuscript that Pinkerton wrote after Worth left is still preserved in the archives of the Pinkerton Detective Agency in Van Nuys, California.

 Through Pinkerton, Worth arranged the return of the painting Duchess of Devonshire to Agnew & Sons in return for $25,000.
 The portrait and payment were exchanged in Chicago on 28 March 1901.
 Worth returned to London with his children and spent the rest of his life with them.
 It is said he lived "extravagantly on the proceeds of his business as a receiver for an international agency of thieves."
-His son took advantage of an agreement between his father and Allan Pinkerton and became a career Pinkerton detective.
+His son took advantage of an agreement between his father and William Pinkerton and became a career Pinkerton detective.

-Adam Worth died on 8 January 1902.
+Worth died on 8 January 1902.
 He was buried in Highgate Cemetery in a mass pauper's grave under the name of "Henry J. Raymond".
 A small tombstone was erected to mark his resting place in 1997 by the Jewish American Society for Historic Preservation.